 A variety of UNT student and faculty populations are integrated in the program, with some participation more formally arranged than others.
 The includes faculty, PhD students, MS students, and undergrads including TAMS.
 The "How to Apply" section details general expectations for all students.
 Each of the participating groups has additional expectations, requirements, or enrollment limits described below.

-TAMS students: NOTE: The TAMS student deadline to apply for this summer program is April 7nd (two days earlier) to coincide with the TAMS Summer Scholarship (which will be decided by April 9th through TAMS).
+NOTE: The application deadline for this program (Feb 17th) coincides with the TAMS Summer Research Scholarship deadline due the same day.
 Additional restrictions apply for TAMS Summer Scholars that will be discussed.
 Early Summer Research TAMS students (those just beginning the 2 year TAMS program) are particularly encouraged to apply to jump-start engagement in research.
 5-10 TAMS students will be selected.

-Undergraduates (non-TAMS): Undergraduate special topics course options are possible with one of the coordinators (Dr. Albert or Dr. Xiao).
+Undergraduate special topics course options are possible with one of the coordinators.
 Up to 10 UNT undergraduates (not in TAMS) will be accepted.

-Ph.D. students do not apply to the program in the same manner as other students, however, Ph.D. students conducting AI-related research that can benefit from engaged, focussed, and well-managed AI students are strongly encouraged to present their project idea to one of the program coordinators (Dr. Albert or Dr. Xiao) well before the first day of the summer program as an option for program students to sign up for.
-If a Ph.D. student's project is selected, they will be expected to help advise the group pursuing that project with daily contact during June.
+Do not apply to the program in the same manner as other students, however, Ph.D. students conducting AI-related research that can benefit from engaged, focused, and well-managed AI students are strongly encouraged to present their project idea to one of the program coordinators well before the first day of the summer program as an option for program students to sign up.
+If a Ph.D. student's project is selected, they will be expected to help advise the group pursuing that project with almost daily contact during the relevant program session.

 Review the following requirements and make sure you meet them before proceeding to the application: